mercadopago/sdk-nodejs/README.md

 ## Examples

-In The examples folder you will find an web application.
+In the examples folder you will find a web application.
 In this you can try some examples.
 For more information read the documentation [here](https://github.com/mercadopago/px-nodejs/tree/master/examples)

 ### Testing